Privacy Policy

 Changes to this policy

-We may review this policy from time to time and any changes will be notified to you by posting an updated version on our site and/or by contacting you by email.
+We may review this policy from time to time and any material changes will be notified to you by posting an updated version on our site and/or by contacting you by email.
 Any changes will take effect immediately on the date on which we post the modified terms on our site or the date of our email, whichever is the earlier.
 We recommend you regularly check for changes and review this policy when you visit our site.
 If you do not agree with any aspect of the updated policy, you must promptly notify us and cease using our services.